Daelso/Express.js-Note-Taker/README.md

 ## Description:

-This is another project created to better understand node.js, its various available dependencies and to incorporate OOP.
-This project required inquirer and the newly learned skill of creating object constructors and working with them.
-I was greatly assisted by studying previous examples of this found here: https://github.com/nicolewallace09/team-profile-generator
+This project was made to better understand Express.js and how it works/weaves through various pieces of code.
+In this project I learned how to create working get, post and delete functions.

 [![Demo video here](https://img.youtube.com/vi/v=bCvQ8fNOwxA/0.jpg)](https://www.youtube.com/watch?v=bCvQ8fNOwxA)